Machinery Directive & the UKCA Marking

-Despite the UK no longer being part of the EU, during the transition period, manufacturing or supplying machinery to Europe, including the UK, will still require CE marking.
+Despite the UK no longer being part of the EU, during the transition period, manufacturing or supplying machinery to Europe, including the UK, will still require CE marking (UKCA mark).

-The CE Making process is a legal requirement that applies to all equipment being manufactured and brought to the market place.
+The UKCA / CE Marking process is a legal requirement that applies to all equipment being manufactured and brought to the market place.

 It requires a certification process to allow products to be sold throughout Europe.
 Machinery must align to the requirements of the Machinery Directive 2006/42/EC ensuring the machine is safe.